reece-smith55/R_Portfolio/README.md

 # R Portfolio - Reece Smith
-This repository contains all of my individual projects using R. For data visualizations, check out my Tableau Public page.
+This repository contains all of my individual projects using R. For more data visualizations, check out my Tableau Public page.
 Thanks for stopping by, and feel free to send me a note with questions or feedback.
 > [LinkedIn](https://www.linkedin.com/in/reece-smith-mn/)